This leaflet explains what support your child or young person should get in an educational setting.

 - Become confident individuals living fulfilling lives, and

 - Make a successful transition into adulthood, whether into employment, further or higher education or training (6.1)

-- The Code of Practice says to use their ‘best endeavours’ to make sure that a child with SEN gets the support they need - this means doing everything they can to meet children and young people’s SEN
+- The Code of Practice says to use their ‘best endeavours’ to make sure that a child or young person (YP) with Special Educational Needs (SEN) gets the support they need - this means doing everything they can to meet children and YP’s SEN

-- Ensure that children and young people with SEN engage in the activities of the school alongside pupils who do not have SEN
+- Ensure that children/YP with SEN engage in the activities of the educational setting alongside pupils who do not have SEN

-- Name a teacher to be responsible for co-ordinating SEN provision—the SEN Co-ordinator, or SENCO Tell parents when they are making special educational provision for a child.
+- Name a teacher to be responsible for co-ordinating SEN provision—the SEN Co-ordinator (SENCo)

 - Publish a SEN information report and their arrangements for the admission of disabled children

 - Regularly checking every child/YP’s progress

 - Identifying child/YP’s needs early

 - If your child/YP is still not making progress the setting should decide if they have SEN and need SEN support.